Wedding Dress Silhouettes: A Beginner’s Guide

 3. Trumpet Silhouette

-Consider the trumpet dress as a variation of the mermaid where it flairs just below the hip instead of below the knee.
-Similar to mermaid wedding dresses, trumpet is body-hugging at all the right places.
+The trumpet cut flairs just below the hip instead of below the knee.
+Similar to mermaid, the trumpet silhouette is body-hugging at all the right places.

 A sheath wedding dress skims the body and falls straight to the floor below the hips.
-Also referred to as a column dress, it is a slim-fitting gown with a straight narrow shape.
-It is a sleek and modern choice.
-Add lace, beading or keep it minimalist.
-You can add drama by incorporating a cathedral length veil.
+Also referred to as a column dress, sheath tend to be slim-fitting gowns with a straight narrow shape.

 The ball gown has a fitted bodice and a wide and full skirt.
 Considered as one of the most classic styles, the wide and full skirt is often achieved using layers of tulle.

 If you are considering a ball gown wedding dress, you are in the company of Princess Diana, Jacki O, and Grace Kelly.